Legion2/CorsairLightingProtocol/README.md

 After that you can upload another sketch.

 ## Debugging
-For debugging don't use the integrated debugger of Visual Studio, it will most likely break the USB comunication.
+For debugging don't use the integrated debugger of Visual Studio, it will most likely break the USB communication.
 Use the `DEBUG` macro and the Serial Monitor.
 With the `-DDEBUG` flag you can enable debugging in the whole project.
 Add this flag in the board.txt file to the `build.extra_flags`.

-A Serial Monitor MUST be opened, otherwise the USB connection is blocked for the Corsair Lighting Protocol.
+For advanced debugging you can use the [DebugSketch](examples/DebugSketch/DebugSketch.ino).
+In the board.txt file the default values for the debugging options can be set.
+After uploading the sketch open the serial monitor with baudrate 115200 and set the line ending to "Line Feed"/"Newline" (`\n`).

 # DISCLAIMERS
 This is a DO IT YOURSELF project, use at your own risk.